lpgthayaparan/lpgthayaparan.github.io/_pages/about.md

 Intern
 * Aggregated raw driver data into an intuitive and robust ``congestion score'' to track traffic flow in real time
 * Built an ensemble forecasting model to predict traffic congestion a day, hour and ten minutes in advance to help General Motors drivers avoid traffic flares

+**Accenture / Morningstar**, September 2018 - December 2018 \\
+Project on financial impact of innovation in asset management
+* Analyzed 26 asset management firms investment in emerging technology based on 8 years of Factiva media data
+* Modeled relationship between investment in emerging technology and financial growth to find if innovative cultures affect performance; determined no predictive relationship

 **McKinsey Company**, September 2016 - May 2018 \\
 Senior Analytics Fellow